Last updated on November 20th, 2024 at 01:09 pm

 NEWTOWN SQUARE, Pa., Aug.
-29, 2024 —As a Newtown Square business with 30 years of history in sustainability and being a good community neighbor, the leading homeopathic medicine company Boiron USA proposed a new logistics center off Alice Grim Boulevard at the Newtown Township Planning Commission on Aug.
-22. That evening, a local news segment aired with errors, which the media corrected by the end of the weekend.
-The television segment and accompanying digital news article have sparked questions among Newtown Square-area residents.
-Boiron wants the community to know that their concerns have been acknowledged.
+29, 2024 — As a Newtown Square business with 30 years of history in sustainability and being a good community neighbor, the leading homeopathic medicine company Boiron USA proposed a new logistics center off Alice Grim Boulevard at the Newtown Township Planning Commission on Aug.
+22, 2024.
+Boiron wants the community to know that concerns — mostly stemming from an inaccurate media segment — have been acknowledged.
 Here are some facts to help clarify details about the proposed building:

-- Size: The facility has a proposed footprint of 75,368 square feet, a size considered well-below average for a logistic center.
-It will be roughly half the size of a club retail store, and more comparable to a Whole Foods Market, such as the 51,000-square-foot location in Newtown Square.
+- Size: The facility has a proposed footprint of 78,898 square feet, a size considered well-below average for a logistics center.
+It will be roughly half the size of a club retail store, and more comparable to a Whole Foods Market, such as the grocer’s 51,000-square-foot location in Newtown Square.

-The media segment initially misstated the facility’s size as 77,000 square “acres” and inaccurately described it as a “mega warehouse” — a term typically used for facilities ranging from several hundred thousand to more than a million square feet and designed for major regional distribution and storage.
-However, the proposed logistics center is well below these specifications.
+A local TV news outlet initially misstated the facility’s size as 77,000 square “acres” and inaccurately described it as a “mega warehouse” — a term typically used for facilities of more than several hundred thousand square feet.
+The media outlet agreed to correct its posted article.

 - Stormwater: No wetlands or streams on or adjunct to the building site are expected to be affected.
 As part of the official development process, the township will be reviewing and approving the design of the rainwater management system.